The IAS Visa Wizard is the easy way to find the correct visa for you

 For more information on settling in the UK, please see below.

 If you are currently residing in the UK with a valid UK visa then there are options if you are interested in applying for settlement.

 The most common type of UK settlement visa is called Indefinite Leave to Remain (ILR).
-This will allow you to stay in the UK for a two year period.

 Given that a successful application will grant you Permanent Residency in the UK, there are strict criteria set out under the Immigration Rules that you must satisfy.
 Your right to apply for settlement will depend on your current immigration status and whether you continue to meet the criteria for the category you fall under.

 You will usually be able to apply for Indefinite Leave to Remain after five years, but there are other requirements you will need to fulfil.
 Your application may require you to have 10 years’ continuous residence in the UK.